Malice at the Palace: Fight

 Jackson followed Artest into the stands and punched a fan, William Paulson, in the face in retaliation for the man throwing another drink in Artest's face while he was being restrained by other spectators.
 Pacers players Eddie Gill, David Harrison, Reggie Miller (who did not play because of an injury), Fred Jones, and Jamaal Tinsley, the Pistons' Rasheed Wallace, and numerous personnel (including Pistons radio analyst and former player Rick Mahorn) also quickly entered the stands to get Artest and Jackson, and to break up the fighting.
-Green punched Artest twice in the head from behind, as did Ben Wallace's brother, David, to Jones.
+Green punched Artest twice in the head from behind, as did Ben Wallace's brother, David.
+By this point, the incident had already spiraled out of control.
 More fans then began throwing drinks, food, and other objects into the melee and some fans went on the court in the confusion.

 As Artest walked out of the stands, he was confronted by two more fans, Alvin "A.J."
 Shackleford and Charlie Haddad, who had gone down to the court.
 Artest punched Shackleford in the face, causing Haddad to intervene by pushing away Artest, before both fans fell over.
 While Haddad was on the floor, Anthony Johnson struck him in the back of the head.
 As Haddad stood up, Jermaine O'Neal punched him in the jaw after a running start, while slipping in liquid and falling backwards, causing witnesses Scot Pollard, ESPN sideline reporter Jim Gray, and Pistons executive Tom Wilson to briefly fear that O'Neal would kill Haddad.

-O'Neal later claimed that Haddad had been asked to leave the arena earlier that night, and was well known to security because of claims that he wanted to fight an NBA player in order to receive compensation.
-William Wesley, Austin Croshere, and Miller pulled Artest away from the fans, and Brown tried to calm Wallace.
+William Wesley pulled Artest away from the fans, and Brown tried to calm Wallace.
 The scene became more chaotic as additional fans went onto the court and additional items were thrown, overwhelming arena security personnel as they tried to reestablish order.
-Although Auburn Hills police had plans to handle many disorders, and had three officers in the arena, they were unprepared for the possibility of players entering the stands or masses of fans going onto the court.
+Although Auburn Hills police had plans to handle many types of disorder, and had three officers in the arena, they were unprepared for the possibility of players entering the stands or masses of fans going onto the court.